-- 1. Make sure the inlet seacocks are open.

-- 2. Push the button to operate.

-- 3. Operate until the bowl is completely flushed and the discharge pump has scavenged water from the bottom of the bowl.
+- 1. Make sure inlet and outlet seacocks are all open. - 2.
+Push the button to operate. - Operate until the bowl is completely flushed and the discharge pump has scavenged water from the bottom of the bowl.

-The electric marine toilet will provide years of trouble-free service if properly used.
+The Jabsco electric marine toilet will provide years of trouble-free service if properly used.
 It will handle waste and toilet tissue.
 It will NOT handle rags, sanitary napkins or hard, solid objects.